John-Sule/John-Sule/README.md

 ### Background:
 As a Certified Data Scientist, I leverage my expertise in data analysis, visualization, and forecasting to derive actionable insights from diverse data sources, contributing to strategic decision-making for senior leadership.
 With a background in IT support roles, I've demonstrated adeptness in quick learning, robust problem-solving, and a results-oriented mindset.

 My goal is to optimize business processes through data-driven insights and solutions.
-I've created predictive models, interactive dashboards, and clear reports using SQL, Excel, ETL, and other data science tools.
+I've created predictive models, interactive dashboards, and clear reports using Python, R, SQL, Excel, ETL, and other data science tools.
 Additionally, I bring proficiency in software, technical, and customer support, ensuring high levels of technical assistance and client satisfaction.
 Eager to contribute to a dynamic and innovative team that values collaboration, creativity, and excellence.

 <!---
 John-Sule/Introduction is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.